 I finally broke.
 Losing my Catholic faith was the most painful thing that ever happened to me.”

 I am a convert to the Catholic faith myself.
 I have met many elderly members of my parish who have weathered the storm of priests who lack the historic tenacity of the Church Militant.
 A few months ago I attended a parish meeting where we discussed ways to strengthen our community and bring people into the Mystical Body of Christ.
 One woman who attended the meeting was over 90 years old.
 She had been a member of our parish community her entire life.
 Her age indicates that she has lived through good and bad times in the Church.
-She has had the opportunity to practice the faith during the stability of the pre-conciliar era, and she has weathered the tumultuous storm of novelty following Vatican II.
+She has had the opportunity to practice the faith during the stability of the pre-conciliar era, and she has weathered the tumultuous storm of novelty following progressive misinterpretation of Vatican II.
 And yet, she soldiers on without “losing her Catholic faith.”